tomasmendestt/Gaussian_splatting_application/README.md

 ## Project Pipeline

-The proposed workflow converts raw data acquired with a ZED camera into a real-tima 3D representation using Gaussian Splatting.
+The proposed workflow converts raw data acquired with a ZED camera into a real-time 3D representation using Gaussian Splatting.
 The complete reconstruction workflow consists of:

 1. ZED Acquisition (`importpyzed.py`)